latex3/hyperref/README.md

  * Comprehensive problem description.
 This includes error or warning messages.
-   * \errorcontextlines=\maxdimen can be added in the TeX code to get more informations in TeX error messages.
+   * `\errorcontextlines=\maxdimen` can be added in the TeX code to get more information in TeX error messages.
  * Minimal test file that shows the problem, but does not contain any unnecessary packages and code.
  * Used drivers/programs.